deyanyosifov/repDilPCR/README.md

 ## Data protection policy of the Shiny app

 Data uploaded by the user to the Shiny app are stored on the server as temporary files only while being processed.
 All raw data, temporary intermediate files and end results are deleted from the server immediately after closing the user session.
-This applies also to the publicly accessible installation of repDilPCR that is hosted on a server at the German Cancer Research Center in Heidelberg, Germany (https://repdilpcr.eu).
+This applies also to the publicly accessible installation of repDilPCR (https://repdilpcr.eu).

 ## Frequently asked questions